Photo: Natural Health Advisory

 It may take a few days or even weeks, but after an acute injury, redness and swelling eventually subside as the inflammatory response turns off.
 This is the normal, healthy functioning of the immune system.
 It is not this acute inflammation that is a problem; issues arise when inflammation doesn’t go away, but becomes chronic and systemic.

 Chronic, low-grade inflammation will slowly but surely cause damage in your body, and it can lead to long-term health issues.
-It is associated with a number of conditions and diseases; heart disease, dementia, arthritis, irritable bowel disease, fatigue, obesity, depression, and more all seem to have an inflammatory component.[1-3]
+It is associated with a number of conditions and diseases.
+Heart disease, dementia, arthritis, irritable bowel disease, fatigue, obesity, and depression, among others, all seem to have an inflammatory component.[1-3]

 A variety of factors can promote chronic inflammation in the body.
 Diet is one of the major factors; some foods are pro-inflammatory, while others are anti-inflammatory and protective.